 It’s important to have a reserve study.
 This helps determine how much money should be put in the reserve fund to finance unexpected repairs and large-scale community projects.
 Since some repairs give very little warning, it’s crucial to have a healthy reserve fund.
 HOAs should conduct a reserve study every 2 to 3 years.
 If you are planning a budget for a community association, make sure to have an updated reserve study.

 HOAs should review the reserve study to see if they are allocating enough money for future expenses or upgrades.
-Were the prior years’ contribution to the reserve fund enough, or do you need to increase it in your upcoming budget?
+Were the prior years’ contributions to the reserve fund enough, or do you need to increase it in your upcoming budget?
 Standard practice is to allow at least 10% of the association’s income to the reserve fund.
 However, you may need to increase that amount if you have more community projects in the pipeline.

 4. Projected Income